jobbrIO/docs/intro/status.rst

 Roadmap
 =======

 The issues are split across the different repositories where they belong to.
-However, with GitHub Projects and explicit filters we can aggregate all the issue for the whole organisation:
+However, with GitHub Projects and explicit filters we can aggregate all the issue for the whole organization:

 * `GitHub Project for v3.0.x`_
 * `Unplanned Issues`_